I’ve blacklisted fake news!

 Why is ESPN reporting on what Lebron James posted on Twitter?

-Does it really matter if a politician fumbled a response during a national debate?
+Does it matter if a politician fumbled a response during a debate?

-Politicians receive a bad rap for appearing fake and cautious, but maybe… just maybe, qualified and inspiring people would consider serving the public if being human wasn’t treated as a fault.
+Politicians receive a bad rap for displaying fake and calculated behavior, but maybe… just maybe, qualified and inspiring people would consider serving the public if appearing human wasn’t treated as a fault.

 The News is Outside of My Control